 - From 2008 to 2017, the number of work-site employees (WSEs) employed by PEOs grew at a compounded annual rate of 8.3%, which is approximately 14% higher than the compounded annual growth rate of U.S. employment during the same period.

 - PEOs provide services to more than 175,000 SMBs, employing about 3.7 million people (end of 2017 figures).

 - In the last 3 decades, the industry has added roughly 100,000 WSEs and 6,000 net new clients.

 Let’s take a closer look at PEO employment growth and what it really means.
-When you look at the sheer number of people employed with PEOs, the figure is staggering.
-The number of employees in this industry alone is about the same as the number of Amazon, Apple, AT&T, FedEx, Google, IBM, Starbucks, Walmart (U.S. only) and Wells Fargo employees combined!
+The figure is staggering when you look at the sheer number of people employed with PEOs.
+The number of employees in this industry alone is about the same as the number of Amazon, Apple, AT&T, FedEx, Google, IBM, Starbucks, Walmart (U.S. only), and Wells Fargo employees combined!